BEtheLED/GDTFComparer/README.md

 # GDTFComparer
 A Simple script to compare GDTF files

+## License

+This project is licensed under the [MIT License](LICENSE).